Attending Council and Standing Committee meetings

 You can apply for approval to speak at ordinary Council meetings.
 Approval to address Council lies with the Chairman of Council.

-The Council Chamber can accommodate people with disability.
-On the application to address Council, complete the sections on Auslan, mobility aids and/or special needs so that suitable arrangements can be made if necessary.
-Further information on facilitating accessible access to the Council Chamber is available here or contact City Hall Operations on 07 3403 8888.
+The Council Chamber can accommodate people with a disability.
+On the application to address Council, complete the sections on Auslan, mobility aids and/or special needs.
+This will ensure suitable arrangements are made if required.
+Find out how to access City Hall or phone Council on 07 3403 8888 to speak to City Hall Operations.

 Download an application form to speak at an ordinary Council meeting: